An Irish company is planning to become Ireland’s answer to Tesla Motors as it looks towards manufacturing an ambitious electric car.

 The most famous of these was the failed Shamrock car, of which just a handful were produced of a planned 10,000 during the 1950s.

-Now Swift Composite Prototypes (SCP) is looking to produce a small electric car,the ALEX eroadster, with the first models hitting the road by late 2016.
+Now Fintos Electric Cars is looking to produce a small electric car the Alex eRoadster with the first models hitting the road by late 2019.

 The company plans to manufacture the small, fully-electric car from light-weight composite materials, potentially giving it a much greater range than other electric cars in its class.